-The Learning Lab is available Tuesday and Thursday after school in the Cougar Cafe until 4:30 p.m.
+The Learning Lab is available after school Tuesday and Thursday until 4:30 p.m.
 Students can receive tutoring from teachers and/or school adults on assignments.
-Students do not need to stay the entire time; however, they are expected to exit the building when they are finished in the Cougar Cafe.
+Students do not need to stay the entire time; however, they are expected to exit the building when they are finished in the Learning Lab.
 If students need to wait for a ride, they can wait in the Office Vestibule.